AllenFang/react-babel-demo/README.md

 It's a simple react example written by es6(ECMAScript6)

-and use Babel to es6 code to 5.
+and use Babel to transfer es6 code to 5.

 ### Development
 ```